Fiber-Coupled, Benchtop Tunable Laser Sources

 The basic layout can be seen in the screenshots to the right.

-From this screen, the user can tune the laser's output wavelength (see the Specs tab for the frequency and wavelength ranges of each device).
+From this screen, the user can tune the laser's output wavelength (see the Specs tab for the frequency and wavelength ranges of each device); these lasers also support a fine tuning frequency offset feature, allowing the frequency to be adjusted by an offset from -30.000 GHz to +30.000 GHz in increments of 1 MHz.
 The laser settings page also allows the user to set the dither function to aid in stabilizing the wavelength.
 Turning the dither off will result in lower phase and intensity noise; however, the wavelength may drift slightly over time.The noise performance of the laser with and without dither can be seen on the Specs tab.
 The laser settings screen also provides a readout of many of the laser operating parameters.

 On this screen, the user can control the optical output power via the Variable Optical Attenuator (VOA).
 The VOA can be operated in one of two modes: Constant Attenuation or Constant Output Power.
 In Constant Attenuation mode, the attenuation level between the output of the laser and the output of the VOA remains fixed, allowing power changes at the input to be transferred to the output.
 In Constant Output Power Mode, the final optical output power is held constant independent of the input fluctuations.
 In this mode, the VOA is effectively used as a power stabilizer.